Railroad Museum

 Downes Collection

-In addition to the model collection on display in the Webb Family Museum at the Heartlands Museum Complex, Mr. Downes created a four foot by four foot model of Big Brutus which is now on display at the Big Brutus Museum in West Mineral, KS.
+In addition to the model collection on display in the Heartlands Railroad Museum, Mr. Downes created a four foot by four foot model of Big Brutus which is now on display at the Big Brutus Museum in West Mineral, KS.
 The Big Brutus model swivels, the boom works, and the tracks work.

 Mr. Downes created his models using primarily photos of the objects along with some dimensions obtained from various sources.